 What motivates you to move more at work, may not be the same thing that motivates your colleague, team leader or morning coffee buddy.
 In a world where we’re loaded with information about what we should and shouldn’t do, we could probably do with a bit more “why” time.

-How could you sit less at work?
+How could you move more at work?
 What could you do?
 Are you a standing-desk person or a walking-break person?
 Or a mix of both?
 Do you prefer 10 squats in the home-office or a walk with the dog?
 Perhaps you can think of nothing worse than working up a sweat in the work shirt over lunch-time ping pong, but you love the idea of a wander through the park.
 How can you work it your way?

 And so with all that in mind – where to from here?
 What comes next?

-You might be winding up the sit-to-stand desk right now or you might bookmark this to think more during the commute home.
+You might be winding up the height-adjustable desk right now or you might bookmark this to think more during the commute home.
 You might be happy to just ponder for a while, thinking on what this change might mean for you.
 Or maybe, you’re looking to set goals today and get things in motion tomorrow.

 No matter how and when you prefer to plan, considering these questions and their value to you may just help you to keep on moving, far beyond the BeUpstanding finish line.